 - Hardcoding values in Terraform files

-- Reusing production parameters in development
+- Reusing production secrets in development

 Gotchas